CupNoodles27/DRG-Tips-and-Tricks/README.md

   * If you dig out the terrain from under the root of the vine, it’ll also be destroyed.

 * Dig out the terrain from under the root of a stabber vine to destroy it.

+* During ebonite machine events, a pickaxe supercharging canister will linger for a short time after being picked up.
+So after a teammate picks up a canister, if you're quick, you can get the effect from the same canister.

 </details>